Custom vocabulary

 <Note>

-If you already know exactly which *text* variants the model produces and you
+If you already know which *text* variants the model produces and only need to

 </Note>